jupyterhub/repo2docker/docs/source/deploy.rst

 1. ``CONTAINER_NAME`` should be the name of the Docker Hub repository you just created.
 2. ``DOCKER_TAG`` is the tag you want to use.
 If not defined, will use first 10 characters of commit.
 3. ``DOCKER_USER`` and ``DOCKER_PASS`` should be your credentials (to allowing pushing)
 4. ``REPO_NAME`` should be the full Github url (or other) of the repository with the notebook.
+This doesn't have to coincide with the repository you are using to do the build (e.g., "myrepo" in our example).

 If you don't define the ``CONTAINER_NAME`` it will default to be the repository where it is building from, which you should only do if the Docker Hub repository is named equivalently.
-If you don't define either of the variables from 2. for the Docker credentials, your image will build but not be deployed to Docker Hub.
+If you don't define either of the variables from step 3. for the Docker credentials, your image will build but not be deployed to Docker Hub.
 Finally, if you don't define the ``REPO_NAME`` it will again use the name of the repository defined for the ``CONTAINER_NAME``.

-Step 4.
+Step 5.
 Push Away, Merrill!
 ...........................

 Once the environment variables are set up, you can push or issue a pull request